aki2o/emacs-plsense/README.md

 * No ... not start analyzing.
 * Not Found ...
 PlSense server can't identify the buffer file.

-**Note:** If status is 'No', the buffer maybe not activate. execute `plsense-reopen-current-buffer`.
+\* If status is 'No', the buffer maybe not activate. execute `plsense-reopen-current-buffer`.
-**Note:** If status is 'Not Found', check syntax error.
+\* If status is 'Not Found', check syntax error.
 PlSense can not analyze when syntax error.
-**Note:** If status is 'Not Found' other than above case, see 'Sync server' section below.
+\* If status is 'Not Found' other than above case, see 'Sync server' section below.
-**Note:** Otherwise, status maybe 'No' or 'Not Found' despite the finish of analyzing.
+\* Otherwise, status maybe 'No' or 'Not Found' despite the finish of analyzing.

 ### Sync server